New Big Money Means Amkor Technology Inc. (AMKR) Investors Could Reap Benefit

 Amkor Technology Inc. (AMKR) Insider Activity

-Amkor Technology Inc. disclosed in a document filed with the SEC on Feb 16 that Stone John Charles (Executive Vice President) sold a total of 9,375 shares of the company’s common stock.
-The trade occurred on Feb 16 and was made at $25.23 per share for $0.24 million.
-Following the transaction, the insider now directly holds 31552.0 shares of the AMKR stock.
+Amkor Technology Inc. disclosed in a document filed with the SEC on Mar 18 that Faust Megan (CFO) sold a total of 65,000 shares of the company’s common stock.
+The trade occurred on Mar 18 and was made at $23.29 per share for $1.51 million.
+Following the transaction, the insider now directly holds 14844.0 shares of the AMKR stock.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.